 Mercury pollution happens in two forms: as tiny particles in water and soil, and as atmospheric deposits, as this element evaporates really fast when used.
 A study that was published last month showed that intact forests in the Peruvian Amazon near gold mining receive extremely high inputs of mercury in the atmosphere, on canopy foliage, and in soils.
 The forests around gold mining intercepts large amounts of particulate and gaseous mercury, and there is a substantial mercury accumulation in soils, biomass, and in resident songbirds in some of the Amazon’s most protected and biodiverse areas.
 The authors righteously raise important questions about how mercury pollution may constrain modern and future conservation efforts in these tropical ecosystems.

-To comprehend the extend of this situation: ecologists who choose the remote Los Amigos Biological Station on the Madre de Dios, 5 hours upriver from the nearest town, in seemingly pristine rainforest, are performing their ecological research in a place where the average concentration of mercury was among the highest reported in the literature worldwide.
+To comprehend the extent of this situation: ecologists who choose the remote Los Amigos Biological Station on the Madre de Dios, 5 hours upriver from the nearest town, in seemingly pristine rainforest, are performing their ecological research in a place where the average concentration of mercury was among the highest reported in the literature worldwide.
 The fact that the forest around the gold mines is absorbing mercury through precipitation and directly into the tree leaves (of which there are many) results in mercury concentrations 15 times greater than surrounding deforested areas.
 This mercury load at Los Amigos exceeds previously reported mercury fluxes in forests of North America and Europe near coal combustion sites and is comparable with values in industrial China.

 I start to feel a bit worried as I’ve spent a substantial amount of time in the Los Amigos Biological Station, drinking water from the local streams.
 But also, suddenly the locally obtained scientific data on animal physiology and behavior gets a whole new context to me.
 It is known that elevated mercury exposure in songbirds leads to reduced reproductivity, a decreased survival of chicks, increased physiological stress and mortality, and even alters behavior.
 Imagine studying wildlife that is neurologically and physically damaged, thinking it displays natural behavior.
 Shockingly, researchers found mercury concentrations in songbirds around Los Amigos that were 2−3 times higher than songbirds in an unaffected field site.